webonyx/graphql-php/docs/getting-started.md

 (Note: type definition can be expressed in [different styles](type-definitions/index.md#definition-styles))

-The interesting piece here is **resolve** option of field definition.
+The interesting piece here is the **resolve** option of the field definition.
 It is responsible for returning a value of our field.
-Values of **scalar** fields will be directly included in response while values of **composite** fields (objects, interfaces, unions) will be passed down to nested field resolvers (not in this example though).
+Values of **scalar** fields will be directly included in the response while values of **composite** fields (objects, interfaces, unions) will be passed down to nested field resolvers (not in this example though).

-Now when our type is ready, let's create GraphQL endpoint file for it **graphql.php**:
+Now when our type is ready, let's create a GraphQL endpoint file for it **graphql.php**:

 ```php
 <?php